Metro Toronto

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.

-Need an estimated home buying budget?We will tell you what you can afford with transaction fees and taxes baked in, and fewer surprises.
-Powered by Properti Edge |
+We will tell you what you can afford with transaction fees and taxes baked in, and fewer surprises.

-Prices have been falling, but interest rates (borrowing costs) and supply are high, so prices could fall further.
 It's almost impossible to time the market perfectly.
-If you are buying your forever home and don't plan to sell for ten years, then the risks of buying now are lower.
+However, if you are buying your forever home and don't plan to sell for ten years, the risks of buying now are lower than a year ago.

 If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
 Also, don't bite off more than you can chew when it comes to financing.